 Cochabamba – It’s only 2 miles to the city and will cost £2 by taxi or less by bus.

-Two weeks to see La Paz, Moon Valley, Sucre and Potosi and Uyuni.
+When you are travelling to Bolivia, you'll need at least two weeks to see all the best places in Bolivia such as La Paz, Moon Valley, Sucre and Potosi and Uyuni.

 Where can I go from here?

-Brazil 2 hrs
+Brazil – 2 hrs

-Chile 2.5 hrs
+Chile – 2.5 hrs

-Argentina 3 hrs
+Argentina – 3 hrs

-Travelling onwards (check visas before you travel)
+Travelling Onwards (check visas before you travel)

-To Chile – Overland is definitely the best way.
+Bolivia to Chile – Overland is definitely the best way.
 San Pedro de Atacama is the closest Chilean town in the Atacama Desert and you can get to this border by train from Uyuni or bus with Green Toad Bus or through your tour company.
 (Be prepared to have your bags checked here).

-To Peru – Copacabana is 5 miles from the Yunguyo border town and is a relaxed crossing.
+Bolivia to Peru – Copacabana is 5 miles from the Yunguyo border town and is a relaxed crossing.
 Or Desaguadero to Puno in Peru (will take two hours).

 - Is tipping expected?
-Yes 10-15% in restaurants, not for taxis.
+Yes, 10-15% in restaurants, not for taxis.

 - Fixed price or barter?
 Barter only at open markets or with taxis.